 - Malice as the primary purpose for the prior action; and

 - Injury or damage to the plaintiff as a result of the prior action

 Remedies for Malicious Prosecution

 Being the subject of malicious prosecution can cause a wide range of injuries.
-Injuries can be unsubstantiated criminal charges or a bogus civil claim.
+Injuries can result from unsubstantiated criminal charges or a bogus civil claim.
 In either case, the plaintiff may claim compensatory and sometimes punitive damages.
-Compensatory damages consist of both the actual damages that were a direct result of the malicious prosecution.
-This may include pain and suffering and other non-monetary injuries.
-Also, special damages that identify quantifiable monetary losses, such as lost earnings, additional domestic costs such as childcare, etc., may be claimed.
+Punitive damages are designed to punish egregious behavior.

 Actual damages for a malicious prosecution claim will hinge on the emotional impact of the act.
 This may include the confusion, bewilderment, and isolation typically experienced by the wrongfully accused.
-Emotional pain usually is more pronounced if the claim is in response to malicious criminal charges, since the plaintiff may have spent time in jail or otherwise been detained or treated as a criminal.
-In addition, just the uncertainty and fear of entering a criminal trial is often enough to convince a jury that the malicious act caused severe emotional distress.
+Emotional pain usually is more pronounced if the claim is in response to malicious criminal charges.
+This is because the plaintiff may have spent time in jail or otherwise been detained or treated as a criminal.
+In addition, just the uncertainty and fear of entering a criminal trial is often enough.
+It can convince a jury that the malicious act caused severe emotional distress.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.